umbralcalc/umbralcalc.github.io/_posts/simulating_real_world_systems.md

 A rugby manager picks when to substitute each position group; early relief versus late impact.

-The simulation models how those choices affect win probability, and can be fitted to real match events.
+The simulation models how those choices affect the match state and can therefore be used to derive the win probability over multiple trajectories.
+It can also be fitted to real match events.

 <center><img src="https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/simulating_real_world_systems/trywizard-simulation-code.svg" width="700"/></center>